 Bonding devices, cable splicers and miscellaneous connectors shall be of cast bronze with bolt pressure connections to cable.
 Cast or stamped crimp fittings are not acceptable.

-Ground rods shall be 3/4" diameter, 10 feet long sectional copperweld steel.
+Ground rods shall be 3/4 inch diameter, 10 feet long sectional copperweld steel.
 Obtain 5-OHMS maximum resistance as read with a clamp-on ground reading megger.

 All miscellaneous bolts, nuts and screws shall be brass, bronze or stainless steel.
 Crimp fittings are not acceptable.
 Stamped bronze materials are not acceptable.

-Equipment enclosures less than 3/16" thick shall be provided with individual air terminals bonded to the main coursing conductors.
+Equipment enclosures less than 3/16 inch thick shall be provided with individual air terminals bonded to the main coursing conductors.

 Equipment on ventilators, etc. shall be protected from corrosion in accordance with L.P.I. and UL requirements.